 - LinkedIn optimization

 DIY – Resume Help

-We have built and keep on building our resources for job seekers to help you with your resume.
+We have built and keep on building our free resources for job seekers to help you with your resume.
 Start by selecting a resume template that you’ll fill in.
 Resume template guides you with the content.
 When applying for a job, in most countries it’s not recommended to include a photo in your resume.
 But we understand that some countries and professions require that and have a selection of resumes with photos.

 What kind of job seeker are you?